 At the time of Harry’s death, I didn’t know how common his tragedy was - how many other service members had suffered as he did.
 But the letters started pouring in – day after day, week after week.
 Mothers, friends and service members themselves wrote in excruciating detail what they and their loved ones endured.

 I am committed to being a voice for other victims of military hazing, who often feel like they have nowhere to turn.
-I have created a page on my website chu.house.gov/hazing for families and servicemembers to share their stories.
-Together we can put an end to hazing in our armed forces for once and for all.
+I encourage families and servicemembers to share their stories.
+Congress needs to hear from you.